 The next step is to install the Android NDK from here.

-I install the Windows 64-bit into Users folder.
-You need to install at: C:\Users\your_account\go\.
+I install the Windows 64-bit into the Users folder.
+You need to install at C:\Users\your_account\go\.

 Because I don’t have a good go programming android example I used the basic default example from golang mobile.